CsatiZoltan/t8code-wiki/Step-8-User-defined-mesh.md

 | face1 | The face number of the first tree. |
 | face2 | The face number of the second tree. |
 | orientation | Specify how face1 and face2 are oriented to each other |
+Each face is either 0 or 1 oriented, depending on the order of its vertices.
+We say a face is 0 oriented, if its normal vector points inwards, 1 oriented otherwise.

               // List of all face neighboor connections t8_cmesh_set_join (cmesh, [treeId1], [treeId2], [faceIdInTree1], [faceIdInTree2], [orientation]);